shereus/HelicalAxisProject/README.md

 ## License

-The HelicalAxisProject is licensed under the [MIT License](LICENSE).
+The HelicalAxisProject is licensed under the [MIT License]([LICENSE](https://opensource.org/license/mit/)).
 You are free to use, modify, and distribute this codebase for personal and commercial purposes.
-See the [LICENSE](LICENSE) file for more information.